decline/full-stack-mono/README.md

 pnpm add -D @nx/nest
 ```

-You can append the `--dry-run` flag to test your commands first without creating any files
+You can also omit the flags, the Nx CLI will then ask you for the necessary values.
+You can append the `--dry-run` flag to test your commands first without creating any files.
+There are also IDE integrations for the CLI.

 ```shell
 # api app